 * SPDR Gold Trust holdings at highest since November 2016

-Indicative of sentiment, holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, rose to 890.04 tonnes on Tuesday, their highest since November 2016.
+Indicative of sentiment, holdings in SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, rose 1.61% to 908.52 tonnes on Monday, the highest since November 2016.